aio-libs/aiohttp/docs/client.rst

       ...
     }

-If you want to send data that is not form-encoded you can do it by passing a ``string`` instead of a ``dict``.
+If you want to send data that is not form-encoded you can do it by passing a :class:`str` instead of a :class:`dict`.
 This data will be posted directly.

 For example, the GitHub API v3 accepts JSON-Encoded POST/PATCH data::